UX CAMP ZURICH 2015, MY TAKEOVERS

 Difficult to figure out hard to achieve.

 They used the approach designed by Brian Forst to define only the most important components to build web and mobile interfaces.
-Aimed to boost the relationship between designers and developers to share and develop one single asset repository.
+Aimed to boost the relationship between designers and developers to share and develop one asset repository.

 The main results are: